chanteleo/chanteleo/README.md

 - 🔭 I’m currently trying to learn française.
 - 🌱 I want to learn every coding languages 🤣
 - ⚡ Fun fact: I love fashion, travelling and I used to own a DSI Browser which I made from scratch using MYSQL, HTML, PHP, CSS etc (6 years ago)
+-✋ Being simple is what I do, work hard and play harder.
+>"You did not wake up today to be mediocre"

 ### Connect with me: